turbosnute/ps-netatmo-influxdb/README.md

 ## Start Logging

 Once the configuration is complete, PS-Netatmo-InfluxDB will start logging data from your Netatmo weather station to your InfluxDB database.
 It may take up to 5 minutes for the logging to begin.

+# Contributing
+Contributions are welcome!
+Feel free to open issues or pull requests on GitHub to suggest improvements, report bugs, or add new features to PS-Netatmo-InfluxDB.
+Please keep in mind that I work on this project during my limited free time.
+Your understanding and patience are greatly appreciated.